-When considering current and proposed aquaculture projects in Arcata Bay, without mitigation the Project has the potential to result in significant cumulative effects to the biological resources described above.
-The following is a description of the potential cumulative effects associated with the Project and proposed mitigation measures to reduce cumulative impacts to less than significant levels.
+When considering current and proposed aquaculture projects in Arcata Bay, without mitigation the Project has the potential to result in significant cumulative impacts.
+The following is a description of the potential cumulative impacts associated with the Project and proposed mitigation measures to reduce cumulative impacts to less than significant levels.
 More detail is provided for resource categories that have a higher potential of cumulative impacts (e.g., biological resources).